sergionfo/Supplementary_2/README.md

 ## Data/ ##

 Contains the datasets and supplementary data used in the bibliometric analysis.
 These files provide the underlying bibliographic information used to examine publication trends, research themes, keywords, and relationships within the literature on machine learning methods for seismic phase picking.

 ## Results/ ##

 Contains the outputs generated during the analysis, including supplementary results and visualizations associated with the study.

-biblioshiny_synonyms.txt
+## biblioshiny_synonyms.txt##

 Contains synonym mappings used to standardize terminology during the bibliometric analysis.
 For example, related terms such as:

-CNN, convolutional neural network, and convolutional neural networks
+CNN, convolutional neural network, and convolutional neural networks, etc..

-machine learning and machine-learning

-deep learning and deep-learning

-phase picking and seismic phase picking

 are grouped together to improve consistency when analyzing keywords and research topics.

-Scope of the Analysis
+##Scope of the Analysis##

 The bibliometric analysis focuses on scientific literature related to:

-Machine learning

-Deep learning

-Convolutional neural networks (CNNs)

-Seismic phase picking

-Earthquake research

-Automated seismic phase identification
+Machine learning, Deep learning, Convolutional neural networks (CNNs), Seismic phase picking and Automated seismic phase identification
 The analysis is designed to characterize the development and research landscape of machine-learning approaches for seismic phase picking.

 ## Reproducibility ##